 Our interest rate swaps are centrally cleared through two registered commodities exchanges, the Chicago Mercantile Exchange ("CME") and the London Clearing House ("LCH").
 The clearing exchanges require that we post an "initial margin" amount determined by the exchanges.
 The initial margin amount is intended to be set at a level sufficient to protect the exchange from the interest rate swap's maximum estimated single-day price movement and is subject to adjustment based on changes in market volatility and other factors.
 We also exchange daily settlements of "variation margin" based upon changes in fair value, as measured by the exchanges.

-The table below presents information related to the Company's dual digital option and payer swaption positions at June 30, 2024 and December 31, 2023.
+The table below presents information related to the Company's payer swaption position at December 31, 2023.